WiproOpenSource/galaxia/README.md

 - Export docker container metrics as a scheduled job to your favorite system for alerts, notifications & alarms, currently this functionality is available for OpenStack Ceilometer
 - Ability to list down all the containers, hosts being monitored and their relationship.
+- Capability to subscribe for alerts and notifications

 ### Future Roadmap
 --------------